mawinkler/playground-one/docs/getting-started/prepare.md

 > ***Note***: For the curious ones, here's the [Dockerfile](https://github.com/mawinkler/playground-one/blob/main/container/Dockerfile).

-First, start a terminal and ensure to have a running container engine, eventually run `docker ps` to verify this.
+First, start a terminal and make sure you have a running container engine.
+To check this, run `docker ps`.

 > ***Note:*** If you want to specify a Playground One Container version instead of using `latest` create a file with the version (tag) to use by running:
 >